1998 Other Saturn Models turns over but occasional hard star

 • 4,750 POSTS

-Well a few things come to mind.
-Im bothered by the damp weather causing the problem, that always leans toward ignition breakdown, like a coil that is getting moisture inside it.
-But you say it gets better by cycling the key and that is a sign of priming the fuel pump so you could also have a fuel pump problem or a fuel pressure regulator leaking or not holding pressure.
-So you are at the point of needing a fuel pressure gauge to check fuel pressure and relook at the coils to see if there is any sign of swelling or cracks
+well a few things come to mind. im bothered by the damp weather causing the problem, that always leans toward ignition breakdown, like a coil that is getting moisture inside it. but you say it gets better by cycling the key and that is a sign of priming the fuel pump so you could also have a fuel pump problem or a fuel pressure regulator leaking or not holding pressure. so you are at the point of needing a fuel pressure gauge to check fuel pressure and relook at the coils to see if there is any sign of swelling or cracks

-Thursday, May 29th, 2008 AT 5:45 AM
+May 29, 2008 at 5:45 AM

 JOSHUAJJACKSON